Becoming Catholic through the Order of Christian Initiation of Adults

 Have you been baptized in another Christian faith and are interested in becoming a Catholic?

 Were you baptized a Catholic and would like to receive Eucharist and Confirmation?

 Do you know someone who might be interested in becoming a Catholic?

 If you answered yes to any of the above questions, a warm welcome to you!
 The process to explore the Catholic faith is called the OCIA (Order of Christian Initiation of Adults).
 This journey of study and prayer generally takes a year.
-There is no set date to begin; one can begin at any time.
 We gather on Sunday mornings from Labor Day through Easter.
 The process is twofold.
 The first being an opportunity to uncover God’s loving presence in one’s personal life and the second, a means to help a person embrace the rich treasury of the Catholic faith.